 How it works

 - Guest Network Policy does not require any certs to be deployed for web filtering to work for guests.
-All traffic would be filtered and blocked according to Guest Network Policy and Global Allow/Deny list.
+All traffic will be filtered and blocked according to the Guest Network Policy and Global Allow/Block list.

-- Guest Network Policy will only log and display the blocked content that a user attempted to visit, under the Reports tab.
+- Under the Reports tab, the Guest Network Policy will only log in and display the blocked content that a user attempted to visit.

-- The YouTube Restricted Mode can be enabled all guest users
+- YouTube Restricted Mode is enabled for all guest users

-- .Guest Network Policy defaults safe search for Google and Bing search engines.
+- .Guest Network Policy defaults to a safe search for Google and Bing search engines.

-Please note that the Guest Network Policy would not support:
+Please note that the Guest Network Policy will not support:

 - Keyword scanning